The American Civil War: 1861–1865: Reception

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer noted that this was a game at a "grand strategic level" played at the level of corps and armies.
 He suggested this might not fulfill the needs of wargamers looking for more tactical combat, saying "Big-game hunters should look instead at War Between the States [a 1200-counter tactical wargame published by SPI in 1977]."

 In Issue 15 of Moves, Steve List was not impressed by the Command Control rule, saying, "This device is dearly beloved by the designer and therefore used almost indiscriminately."
 List went on to suggest a number of ways to modify this rule for better play.

 In the November 1974 edition of Airfix Magazine, Bruce Quarrie noted "The game is a strategic one recreating the entire war, and although complicated is very playable and by far one of the most engrossing games [Strategy & Tactics] have designed for some time."
 He was also pleased by the various options, commenting on the "effects of border states changing sides, of European recognition of the Confederacy, and of European intervention in the conflict, permitting endless permutations."
 He concluded, "A very good game."

 In The Guide to Simulations/Games for Education and Training, Martin Campion called this game "an excellent simulation of many of the strategic problems of both sides in the war."
-Bigelow concluded, "It would be particularly good for team play since there are several fronts to look after."
+Campion concluded, "It would be particularly good for team play since there are several fronts to look after."